Robot end effector: Categories

 These categories describe the physical effects used to achieve a stable grasp between a gripper and the object to be grasped.

-Industrial grippers may employ mechanical, suction, or magnetic means.
+Industrial grippers (also known as "gripsters") may employ mechanical, suction, or magnetic means.
 Vacuum cups and electromagnets dominate the automotive field and metal sheet handling.
 Bernoulli grippers exploit the airflow between the gripper and the part, in which a lifting force brings the gripper and part close each other (using Bernoulli's principle).
 Bernoulli grippers are a type of contactless grippers; the object remains confined in the force field generated by the gripper without coming into direct contact with it.
 Bernoulli grippers have been adopted in photovoltaic cell handling, silicon wafer handling, and in the textile and leather industries.

 Other principles are less used at the macro scale (part size >5mm), but in the last ten years, have demonstrated interesting applications in micro-handling.
-Other adopted principles include: Electrostatic grippers and van der Waals grippers based on electrostatic charges (i.e. van der Waals' force); capillary grippers; cryogenic grippers, based on a liquid medium; ultrasonic grippers; and laser grippers, the latter two being contactless-grasping principles.
+These adopted principles include: Electrostatic grippers and van der Waals grippers based on electrostatic charges (i.e. van der Waals' force); capillary grippers; cryogenic grippers, based on a liquid medium; ultrasonic grippers; and laser grippers, the latter two being contactless-grasping principles.
 Electrostatic grippers use a charge-difference between gripper and part (electrostatic force) often activated by the gripper itself, while van der Waals grippers are based on the low force (still electrostatic) of atomic attraction between the molecules of the gripper and those of the object.

 Capillary grippers use the surface tension of a liquid meniscus between the gripper and the part to center, align and grasp a part.
 Cryogenic grippers freeze a small amount of liquid, with the resulting ice supplying the necessary force to lift and handle the object (this principle is used also in food handling and in textile grasping).
 Even more complex are ultrasonic grippers, where pressure standing waves are used to lift up a part and trap it at a certain level (example of levitation are both at the micro level, in screw- and gasket-handling, and at the macro scale, in solar cell or silicon-wafer handling), and laser source that produces a pressure sufficient to trap and move microparts in a liquid medium (mainly cells).
 Laser grippers are known also as laser tweezers.

 A particular category of friction/jaw grippers is that of needle grippers.
 These are called intrusive grippers, exploiting both friction and form-closure as standard mechanical grippers.

 The most known mechanical gripper can be of two, three or even five fingers.